 Area15 is a relatively new entertainment complex in Las Vegas, located just off the Strip.
-While entry is free, Area15 offers numerous attractions that carry an additional cost including ax throwing, thrill rides, artistic displays, mind-bending activities, and virtual reality experiences.
+While entry is free, Area15 offers numerous attractions that carry an additional cost including ax throwing, thrill rides, artistic displays, mind-bending artistic displays, and virtual reality experiences.

-To say there are a diversity of things to do would be an understatement.
+To say there are a diversity of things to do would be a drastic understatement.

-In addition to physical attractions, Area15 is home to food and drink establishments that include The Beast by Todd English, an ice cream parlor, a candy store, and the popular Oddwood Bar which can be found under an illuminated tree.
+The complex is also home to food & drink establishments that include The Beast by Todd English, an ice cream parlor, a candy store, and the popular Oddwood Bar which can be found under an illuminated tree.

-Among the top attractions at Area15 is Omega Mart, a supermarket that has a psychedelic twist.
+Among the top attractions at Area15, however, is Omega Mart, a supermarket that has a mysterious psychedelic twist.

 The attraction, which is a creation of the folks at Meow Wolf, is one that I’ve wanted to check out since opening in 2021.

-Below, I look forward to taking you into the attraction to share what you can expect at Omega Mart!
+Below, I’ll take you into the attraction to share what you can expect at Omega Mart at Area15!